-- 1. Encrypted transmission of files to and from the data exchange service - 2.
-Client-side, end-to-end encryption of data for the recipient prior to transfer to the cloud - Through encryption integrated into the data exchange service in the client software that is part of the cloud - Through separate client end-to-end encryption software
+- 1. encrypted transmission of files to and from the file exchange service - 2. encryption and pseudonymisation of data independent of the file exchange service by - client-side end-to-end encryption of data for the recipient before transmission to the cloud storage (e.g. by encryption integrated in the data exchange service in client software belonging to the cloud storage or by separate end-to-end encryption software on the client) - Gateway encryption / pseudonymisation (see chapter "Data storage in the cloud")

-The following questions should be regarded in particular:
+The following questions in particular should be considered:

-- 1. Who operates the service and does the operator have access to the data when necessary? - 2.
-How is data protected during transport to and from the operator?
+- 1. who operates the service and does the operator have access to the data? - 2. how is the data protected during processing / file storage? - 3. how is the data protected during transport to and from the operator?

-If the service is operated by a trusted body, then end-to-end encryption of the data itself is unnecessary in some circumstances, though is generally useful even with trusted operators.
+If the service is operated by a trustworthy entity, then end-to-end encryption of the data itself may be dispensed with under certain circumstances, but it is also generally sensible for trustworthy operators

-There are data exchange services in which data is encrypted transparently before uploading, meaning without any special action by the user, and decrypted again after downloading.
-In these cases, the operator only sees encrypted data.
-Alternatively, client-side encryption software can be used that provides end-to-end encryption of data before uploading and after downloading.
-However, these solutions generally require additional expense for the user.
-Encryption should focus on the use of secure methods for encryption, key generation and key management.
+File exchange services are available where data is encrypted transparently before uploading, i.e. without any special action by the user, and decrypted again after downloading.
+The operator then only sees encrypted data.
+Alternatively, client-side encryption software can be used, which ensures end-to-end encryption of the data before upload or after download.
+However, these solutions usually require additional effort on the part of the user.
+When encrypting, attention should be paid to the use of secure procedures for encryption and to key generation and key storage.

-Under no circumstances should data not be encrypted during transport to and from the operator (transport encryption, generally TLS).
+Under no circumstances should the encryption of data during transport to and from the operator be dispensed with (transport encryption, usually TLS in the current version).